 Description The number of the month representing the client's fiscal year end.
-This value is used in web reports to dynamically generate sets of columns to display.
+This value is used in product-delivered web report templates to dynamically generate sets of columns to display.

 CreateKeyIndexesOnTemporaryTables

 Description Specifies whether indexes are created for key columns of temporary tables